pimoroni/enviro-phat/README.md

 * A 5v power supply pin for powering your sensors, which you can regulate or divide to 3v if needed
 * Two LEDs connected to GPIO #4 for illuminating objects over the colour sensor

+### Note: for Enviro and Enviro Plus see: https://github.com/pimoroni/enviroplus-python/

 ## Installing

 ### Full install (recommended):